gary-boyuan-zhang/gary-boyuan-zhang.github.io/_posts/2023-01-31-causal_inference_instrumental_variable_example.md

 ## 1. Introduction

-Patients who get surgery, for example for orthopaedic reasons, are often advised by the doctors, subsequently to surgery, to get physiotherapy, that is, a series of exercises to help rehabilitation and more complete recovery.
+Patients who get surgery, for example for orthopedic reasons, are often advised by the doctors, subsequently to surgery, to get physiotherapy, that is, a series of exercises to help rehabilitation and more complete recovery.
 However, the costs of physiotherapy may often deter patients from following it. **It is therefore important to try to show the potential benefits of physiotherapy, so that more patients can become convinced to follow it.**

 ### 1.1 Setting